grafana/oats/README.md

     ```
 4. Create `oats.yaml` with the test cases
     ```yaml
-    # OATS is an acceptance testing framework for OpenTelemetry - https://github.com/grafana/oats
+    # OATs is an acceptance testing framework for OpenTelemetry - https://github.com/grafana/oats
     docker-compose:
       files:
         - ./docker-compose.yaml